 - 1/2 teaspoon dried basil crushed

 - 10 black olives chopped up

-- 75 g /3oz brown basmati rice cooked as per packet intructions
+- 75 g brown basmati rice cooked as per packet intructions

-- Sauté the onion, garlic, chilli and dried herbs for about 7 minutes until they're soft in a medium sized pot.
+- Sauté the onion, garlic, chilli and dried herbs in a medium sized pot with 2 inches / 3cm of cold water for about 7 minutes.
 Meanwhile, rinse and boil the brown rice in freshly boiled water as per the packet instructions or cook as you would normally.

 - Add the passata to the pot and stir.
 Turn down the heat and simmer for about 10 minutes until the sauce has reduced.

 - Add the olives and black beans, stir and then cook for a further 10 minutes.
 Taste, and adjust the flavouring then serve with the brown basmati rice and your choice of greens e.g. cabbage, Tenderstem broccoli or cavolo nero.